 I've gotten a lot of questions in the comments section of my Megalodon shark article regarding my opinion on this unprecedented predatory attack.
-Unfortunately I don't get to see the Smithsonian Channel, but I have seen the video clips and read a synopsis of this program.
 I find it intriguing and since people have asked I'll offer a few thoughts.

 Be aware that this post only represents my theories and opinions, and none of my conclusions are necessarily supported by anyone involved with the actual research into this event.

 Let's get to the bottom of it.
 What would prey upon a 9-foot great white shark?

 The great white at the center of this story was tagged in 2003.
 When the tag eventually washed up on shore it told a bizarre tale of the shark's final minutes.
 The bottom line: Something is out there capable of preying upon large sharks.

 The information collected by the tag revealed three interesting pieces of evidence.

 - The shark abruptly dove—or was dragged—down the wall of the Continental Shelf to a depth of about 580 meters, or 1,900 feet.